Playa Del Rey Beach Bike Path

 Ballona Creek Sign

-********Closure of Section of Bike Path in Dockweiler ******** As of January 2016, a 140 foot section of the bike path is closed near LAX at Dockweiler Beach.
+Closure of Section of Bike Path at Dockweiler Beach (Fixed) In January 2016, a 140 foot section of the bike path is closed near LAX at Dockweiler Beach.
 To avoid it, you can catch Marine Avenue which connects the Dockweiler parking lots.
 If you are coming from the North, you can access it from the service yard near the 1st parking lot.
 If you are coming from the South, you can get to Marine Avenue from the Dockweiler Picnic area and parking lot.
 For those who travel this part of the bike path in winter, you will recognize this section as usually being covered in several inches of wet sand and broken sea shells after heavy surf combined with high tides and\or rain.
-Hopefully it will be repaired sometime in the Spring this year.
+The path was repaired in November 2016.

 Closed Dockweiler Beach Path Section